-- Achieve a 2.0 CGPA as an undergraduate student. - Meet individual program requirements, including major GPA (if applicable). - Fulfill residency requirements outlined for their degree. - Successfully complete the program pertaining to the degree. - Complete a thesis or graduation project (if applicable). - Successfully complete the noncredit portfolio course requirement. - Submit Petition to Graduate to the Registrar's Office by the applicable deadline. - Meet financial obligations to the school including payment of the graduation fee. - Receive clearance from the librarian. - Receive clearance from the Financial Aid Office (if applicable). - Receive clearance from the Career Services Office.
+- Achieve a 2.0 CGPA as an undergraduate student. - Meet individual program requirements, including major GPA (if applicable). - Fulfill residency requirements outlined for their degree. - Successfully complete the program pertaining to the degree. - Complete a thesis or graduation project (if applicable). - Submit Petition to Graduate to the Registrar's Office by the applicable deadline. - Meet financial obligations to the school including payment of the graduation fee. - Receive clearance from the librarian